RADESH626/black-noise-nextjs/memory-bank/improvement_log.md

 *   **Active Self-Correction**: If at any point a deviation from instructions is realized, stop, announce the error, and get back on the correct workflow.
 *   **File Deletion Rule**: When deleting a file, always check if the parent directory becomes empty.
 If it does, delete the empty directory as well.
 *   **Command Execution Reliability**: If a command execution fails, log the command and the reason for failure in this document to inform future command choices.
+*   **Proactive Task Suggestion**: When a refactoring aspect is completed, suggest starting the refactoring of another functionality in a new task.
+This should be saved in the memory bank.